iosgliath/support_vector_machine/README.md

 # γ = RBF kernel parameter

 binaryModel = binaryβ(xx, yy, 1, -1, 0.5, 1000, 1000, "rbf", 0.6, 0.1)

+# try the model on new feature samples ( myfeatures )
+predictions = predict(myfeatures, binaryModel.β)
 ```

 Using some dataset from kaggle :</br>